hemanth-arc5/Cricket-Statistics-Package-/README.md

-Cricket Statistics Package
+# Cricket Statistics Package

-A simple Python installable package project created to understand:
+A beginner-friendly Python package for cricket statistics analysis.
+This project demonstrates how to create and use installable Python packages with modular structure and reusable functions.

+It covers:

 Python Modules
 Python Packages
-Creating Installable Packages
+Installable Packages using setup.py
-Using Packages Outside the Project Directory
+Importing Packages Outside the Project Directory
+Clean Project Structure

+---

-Project Structure
+## Project Structure
 cricketstats_project/
 │
 ├── setup.py